flowerinheart/SparkMlBenchmark/README.md

 For other's native blas, you should install it like mkl ( you should choose only one ) and do nothing else.

-If you want to observe how much time blas/arblas/labals cost, set WRAPPER="true" in your algorithm configuration file or config/global_env.sh file(for all algorithms), after run benchmark, you will see report in result/BLAS/ALGORITHM directory.
+If you want to observe how much time blas/arblas/labals cost, first copy jars under lib to $SPARK_HOME/jars and then set WRAPPER="true" in your algorithm configuration file or config/global_env.sh file(for all algorithms), after run benchmark, you will see report in result/BLAS/ALGORITHM directory.

 ### Spark runtime configure